rhysma/Palantir/README.md

 ### Track Name Changes
 Palantir also tracks discord handle changes.
 Once a logging channel has been set up and configured, Palantir will inform this channel of changes to usernames so you will always know who is who in your server.

+# Valinor

+## Description
+A bot that fetches the accepted member list from a private subreddit and stores it in a MongoDB collection.
+Support's Palantir's ability to determine if a discord member is also a member of a particular private subreddit.